h3rald/min/site/contents/learn-data-types.md

 command (cmd)
 : A command string wrapped in square brackets that will be immediately executed on the current shell and converted into the command standard output.
 Example: `[ls -a]` dictionary (dict)
 : A key/value table.
 Dictionaries are implemented as an immediately-dequoted quotation, are enclosed in curly braces, and are represented by their symbol definitions.
-Note that dictionary keys must start with `:`and be followed by a double-quoted string, or a single word (which can be written without double quotes).
+Note that dictionary keys must start with `:` or `^` and be followed by a double-quoted string, or a single word (which can be written without double quotes).
 The {#link-module||dict#} provides some operators on dictionaries.

   > %sidebar%
   > Example